 You’re starving after walking up to the Observatory, but the last thing you want to do is try to find parking again in Los Feliz on a Saturday.
 Good news - Griffith has its own little order-at-the-window cafe at the bottom of the hill.
-And while it’s not the best food on the Eastside, Trails is certainly the most convenient after any Griffith outing.
-You’re going to want the turkey avocado sandwich or vegetarian chili or one of their weirdly excellent muffins (if the blueberry banana is available, get it).
-Sit on one of the adjacent picnic tables and bask in all the great things you’ve already done for yourself today.
+And while it’s not the best food on the Eastside, The Trails is certainly the most convenient after any Griffith outing.
+You’re going to want the turkey avocado sandwich or vegetarian chili or one of their excellent muffins (if the blueberry banana is available, get it).

-If the lines and general chaos of Alcove are not your speed today, you’re in luck.
+If Alcove isn’t your speed today (or any day), you’re in luck.
 Just up the block is Mustard Seed - a casual sidewalk cafe with zero waits and a surprisingly strong menu.
 Their chopped salad is massive and good for two meals, and their turkey burger won’t make you sad either.
-They’re only open till 4:30pm every day, but the bonus is they serve breakfast till close.
+They’re only open till 4pm every day, but the bonus is they serve breakfast until close.

 Kenneth Hahn Recreational Park

 Malibu Farm continues to be one of Malibu’s better lunch/dinner options, but its tiny cafe-sister at the far end of the pier is the even-more-casual version, and perfect after breaking a sweat in the canyons all day.
-The menu is simple (with everything from a fried egg sandwich to a kale caesar), but everything on it is quite good.
-Is $19 a lot for a sandwich?
-Yes.
-But remember you’re on the tip of a pier in Malibu.
+The menu is simple (with everything from a fried egg sandwich to a kale Caesar), but everything on it is quite good.
+And, as a plus, you’re on the tip of a pier in Malibu.